 All applicants must complete an application with all the required materials before the deadline, regardless of their status at another school.

-Does Bauer offer a professional Ph.D. or DBA in Marketing?
+Does Bauer offer a professional or part-time Ph.D. in Marketing?

 No. Our program is academic oriented and all our Ph.D. students are full time.

 We begin accepting applications in September for the following academic year.
 We strongly recommended that all applicants submit your online application/uploaded documents before January 10.

 When will I be notified of the admission committee's decision?

-The faculty meets in February to make admission decisions.
+The faculty start to meet in January to make admission decisions.
 Admission notification is made by April 15.